-(iii) Interest rate risk
+(iii) Cash flow and fair value interest rate risk

 Interest rate risk relates to the risk that fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Group's interest rate risk mainly arises from deposits held in banks which are interest bearing.
 Any change in the interest rate promulgated by banks from time to time is not considered to have significant impact to the Group.

-For deposits held in banks which are interest bearing, as at 31 December 2021, if the market interest rates had been 0.5% higher/lower with all other variables held constant, post-tax profit for the year would have been RMB2,153,000 (2020: RMB2,150,000) higher/lower, mainly as a result of higher/lower interest income on bank deposits.
+For deposits held in banks which are interest bearing, as at 31 December 2022, if the market interest rates had been 0.5% higher/lower with all other variables held constant, post-tax profit for the year would have been RMB1,717,000 (2021: RMB2,153,000) higher/lower, mainly as a result of higher/lower interest income on bank deposits.